Titanic Museum Pigeon Forge: Attractions, Tickets, Prices

 Attractions at Titanic Museum

-• Address: 2134 Parkway Pigeon Forge, Tennessee.
+• Address: 2134 Parkway, Pigeon Forge, Tennessee.
 Located near Wonderworks and Mountain Valley Vineyards

 • Website: Titanic Museum Pigeon Forge

-• Telephone Number: 800-381-7670 and 417-334-9500
+• Telephone Number: 800-381-7670

 The entire scale model is situated on top of a pool that is meant to give you the illusion of being at sea on the Titanic.
 The whole tour is designed to provide a realistic yet elusive illusion of being a passenger on the esteemed Ship from 1912.